Azure-Samples/streaming-at-scale/eventhubs-functions-cosmosdb/README.md

     ./create-solution.sh -d <solution_name>

 then `solution_name` value will be used to create a resource group that will contain all resources created by the script.
-It will also be used as a prefix for all resource create so, in order to help to avoid name duplicates that will break the script, you may want to generated a name using a unique prefix. **Please also use only lowercase letters and numbers only**, since the `solution_name` is also used to create a storage account, which has several constraints on characters usage:
+It will also be used as a prefix for all resource create so, in order to help to avoid name duplicates that will break the script, you may want to generate a name using a unique prefix. **Please also use only lowercase letters and numbers only**, since the `solution_name` is also used to create a storage account, which has several constraints on characters usage:

 [Storage Naming Conventions and Limits](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions#storage)